Faq

 What kind of therapy do you do?

 I am, at heart, a relationally-oriented therapist.
 That said, I think it is key that a therapist have many tools at their command.
-When appropriate, I draw from CBT, DBT and SCT tools and techniques.
+When appropriate, I draw from Eye Movement Desensitization and Reprocessing Therapy (EMDR), Pain Reprocessing Therapy (PRT) CBT, DBT and SCT tools and techniques.

 What happens in a session?